 Retrospective – a system approach to reflecting on activities and identifying what we learned from them.

-Proactive – planning to learn form an activity, reflecting on it and planning to use what we learned.
+Proactive – planning to learn from an activity, reflecting on it and planning to use what we learned.

 2.3 It is anticipated that member/staff learning will reflect many of the above.